-A new pilot program has launched, introducing two-week processing times for work permit applications for certain highly-skilled foreign workers.
-The Global Talent Stream (GTS) is part of the Canadian government’s Global Skills Strategy, an initiative designed to facilitate access to uniquely specialized foreign workers in order to promote Canada's economic growth and job creation.
+The Global Talent Stream, first introduced in June, is part of the government of Canada’s Global Skills Strategy, an initiative designed to facilitate access to uniquely specialized foreign workers in order to promote Canada's economic growth and job creation.
 It is also part of Canada's Temporary Foreign Worker Program.